 Looking for some shade?
 A 270-degree fold-out awning is fitted to the roof on the passenger side of the Inkunzi.

-Entrance to the camper is from the back of the Inkunzi.
+The entrance to the camper is from the back of the Inkunzi.
 The door opens in two parts: The bottom, which folds down to create a step, and the top (on which the spare wheel is mounted) which opens to the right.
 The inside of the door has canvas storage pockets for tools and gear.

 On the driver’s side at the back, there is a fold-up hatch that reveals your shower room.
 A mesh-type shower curtain is attached to the hatch and folds down easily.
 There’s a shower nozzle that offers hot and cold water, a mirror, mesh storage compartments, a flip-down basin, and various hooks for your toiletries.